Decateron/geosource/docs/reflection.md

 ### Dynamic Forms

 I went through a lot of iterations on the server trying to support dynamic forms cleanly.
-Initially I was attempting to do a single pass of static JSON unmarshaling, which ended up not being very clean, as a field would have to cotain all of the potential types within the struct, which minimzied code reuse i.e.:
+Initially I was attempting to do a single pass of static JSON unmarshaling, which ended up not being very clean, as a field would have to contain all of the potential types within the struct, which minimized code reuse i.e.:

 ```go
 type Field struct {